libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 # Other image format improvements

 There are a range of other useful improvements to image file handling.
-PNG load/save now supports XMP, better WebP compression, GIF load memory use is dramatically lower, magick load and save now supports all metadata, and finally `dzsave` has better SZI support and a flag that lets you skip blank tiles.
+PNG load/save now supports XMP, WebP compression is better, loading GIF uses much less memory, magick load and save now supports all metadata, and finally `dzsave` has better SZI support and a flag that lets you skip blank tiles.

 # Improvements to libvips operators